-Appendix A contains information on potential project sites where green infrastructure practices could be installed as well as information on existing site conditions.
+Appendix A contains information on potential project sites where green infrastructure practices could be installed with a focus on existing site conditions.
 The recommended green infrastructure practices and the drainage area that the green infrastructure practices can treat are identified for each potential project site.
-For each practice, the recharge potential, TSS removal potential, maximum volume reduction potential per storm, the peak reduction potential, and estimated costs are provided.
-This information is also provided so that proposed development projects that cannot satisfy the New Jersey stormwater management requirements for major development can use one of the identified projects to offset a stormwater management deficit.
+For each practice, recharge potential, TSS removal potential, maximum volume reduction potential per storm, peak reduction potential, and estimated project costs are provided.
+This information will be especially useful in instances where proposed development projects cannot satisfy the New Jersey stormwater management requirements (N.J.A.C.
+7:8).